Bernadette Davis: Production

 In 1996, Davis co-wrote the mini-TV series Wilderness with Andrew Davies, from the novel by Dennis Danvers.
 She also wrote an episode of Soldier Soldier in 1997, titled "Line of Departure".

-She wrote a 6-episode sitcom series called The Wilsons in 2000, which featured David Bradley and Julian Rhind-Tutt, in one of his earliest roles.
+She wrote a 6-episode sitcom series called The Wilsons in 2000, which featured David Bradley and Julian Rhind-Tutt.

 In 2012, she wrote the BBC Three sitcom series Some Girls.
 Series 1 aired in November 2012, and series 2 started airing in September 2013.

 Some Girls has been described as: "...a comedy about the kind of girls more usually seen in worrying documentaries about inner city teens.
 The series centres around a group of 16/17 year old pupils at [a] Comprehensive School in London."
 Davis herself said about the show: "As far as I know, there aren't any other comedies about girls of this age.
-Inbetweeners has shown what a rich area for comedy this age group is - but girls are very different and I thought they should have their own show."
+The Inbetweeners has shown what a rich area for comedy this age group is - but girls are very different and I thought they should have their own show."